 The Grand Masters’ Hall within the palace is adorned with various works of art depicting various Grand Masters who ruled Malta.
-One can find portraits of Grand Master de Paule himself, which is found in the most prominent area in the hall, Grand Master Alof de Wignacourt, Grand Master Emmanuel Pinto, Grand Master De Rohan and Grand Master de Vilhena, amongst others.
+One can find portraits of Grand Master de Paule himself (in the most prominent area in the hall), Grand Master Alof de Wignacourt, Grand Master Emmanuel Pinto, Grand Master de Rohan and Grand Master de Vilhena, amongst others.

 A part of the vast gardens of the palace has been open to the public since 1882.
 The gardens are laid out in a formal manner, with graceful walkways, ornamental ponds, sculptures, and a number of fountains, surrounded by beautiful plants, flowers and trees, some of which are over three centuries old.